-$\cdot\,$ In accordance with the Sixth Schedule of the Companies and Allied Matters Act CAP C20 LFN 2004 and Section 28 (2) of the Insurance Act I17 LFN 2004, we expressly state that:
+In accordance with the Fifth Schedule of the Companies and Allied Matters Act (CAMA) 2020, we expressly state that:

-i) We have obtained all the information and explanation which to the best of our knowledge and belief were necessary for the purpose of our audit.

-ii) The Group has kept proper books of account, so far as appears from our examination of those books.

-iii) The Group and Company's statement of financial position and its statement of profit or loss and other comprehensive income are in agreement with the books of account.
+- i) We have obtained all the information and explanation which to the best of our knowledge and belief were necessary for the purpose of our audit. - ii) The Group and its Subsidiaries has kept proper books of account, so far as appears from our examination of those books. - iii) The Group and its Subsidiaries' financial position and its statement of profit or loss and other comprehensive income are in agreement with the books of account and returns.

-Contraventions

-The Group contravened certain sections of the Rule book of the Nigerian Stock Exchange during the year.
-The particulars thereof and penalties paid are as disclosed in Note 41 to the consolidated financial statements.

-No other indication of non-compliance with laws and regulations was brought to our attention during the audit.
+There were no contraventions or penalties paid during the year under review.

-For: Deloitte & Touche Chartered Accountants Lagos, Nigeria March, 2020
+For: Deloitte & Touche Chartered Accountants Lagos, Nigeria 29 March, 2021

-Engagement partner: Joshua Ojo FRC/2013/ICAN/0000000849
+Engagement Partner: Joshua Ojo, FCA

+FRC/2013/ICAN/00000000849